 If you focus on the tone of the writing, the attitude of it, you've got to do that by assuring readers about the bedrock of meaning, sense, and clarity.
 These three things might be in there, in your estimation.
 The context is always your head, though.
 Not theirs, at least not with the kind of reading that’s easy to get from a critique group.
 Your context may not yet be clear enough for your group.

 Sometimes we join groups to get our writing into the world in a limited way, so it seems more real and closer to publication.
-Affirmation is a fine thing, even if it’s only, “Well, I read your chapters.”
+So affirmation is a fine thing, even if it’s only, “Well, I read your chapters.”
 However, learning what to try next requires specifics.
 Nonfiction skills may not prepare us for memoir as well as we’d believe.
 We get pretty good at making clarity as a regular result of pages sent to groups, though.
 Outside readers give us a checkup on that.